In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 1.2 Category Mode

-In case you don’t have a pillar page on your website, what you can do is find a highly relevant expired domain and redirect its homepage and all the other inner pages to your category page.
+In case you don’t have a pillar page on your website, what you can do is find a highly relevant aged domain and redirect its homepage and all the other inner pages to your category page.

-For example, if your site is about fitness, under your site’s weight loss category, find a strong expired domain (in the weight loss niche only) and redirect its link juice to your weight loss category page.
+For example, if your site is about fitness, under your site’s weight loss category, find a strong aged domain (in the weight loss niche only) and redirect its link juice to your weight loss category page.

 This way you can transfer all the link juice to that page alone.